After Edmund: Times Have Changed EP: 2010–2015

 On July 1, 2010, After Edmund released the new single "Dance Like You're From the Future" on their website for a free download.
 It was the first released track from their forthcoming, unannounced release.
-On August 1 they released to YouTube a viral video for the single.
+On August 1, they released to YouTube a viral video for the single.
 The single garnered favorable reviews from fans and critics alike.

-Quickly following the release of the single the band went on a short mini-tour through Texas and the south-east.
-Immediately proceeding this they went back into the studio to dive head first into their next release.
+Quickly following the release of the single, the band went on a short mini-tour through Texas and the south-east.
+Immediately proceeding this, they went back into the studio to dive head first into their next release.
 They spent numerous months writing and recording at their studio in LaGrange, GA.
 They release a series of video blogs on the band's YouTube channel entitled "After Edmund: In The Studio."

 On Dec.
 1 the official announcement was made that their latest creation would be a double EP set entitled "Times Have Changed."
 The EPs would be released separately, the first of which (Times Have Changed EP No. 1) becoming available on Feb.1 through digital distribution as well as at the band's concerts.
 It had been written, recorded and produced by the band entirely independent and for free.
 Combined with the announcement, the band also started their annual Christmas card giveaway in which any fan who wants one may receive in the mail an After Edmund/Christmas themed postcard signed by the band.

 The second song released from "Times Have Changed EP No. 1," Monster, was made available for streaming on January 1 via the band's Myspace and Facebook Fanpage.
 This was the first of a 30-day series of planned content releases to give back to their fans.
 Over the next month the band would go on to give away numerous different things ranging from After Edmund desktops wallpapers to video blogs and guitar tabs.

-Throughout January several other announcements had been made regarding unanswered questions about the future.
-One was a confirm of mounting suspicions that newly found touring keyboardist, Austin Abbott, had been made an official member of the band.
+Throughout January, several other announcements had been made regarding unanswered questions about the future.
+One was a confirmation of mounting suspicions that newly found touring keyboardist, Austin Abbott, had been made an official member of the band.

 The band released an album titled "Art and Commerce" in April 2013.